aiaaee/Stochastic-Gridworld-RL-Policy-Evaluation-and-Control-Methods/README.md

 This policy serves as a near-optimal baseline for evaluating value estimation accuracy.

+### Additional (Custom) Policy

+A secondary deterministic policy with different action tendencies, used to analyze how prediction methods respond to non‑optimal or biased policies.

+### Random Policy

+A fully stochastic policy where each action has equal probability.

+This policy provides insight into how algorithms perform in highly exploratory or unstructured environments.

 ## How to Run
 ```
 # Clone the repository